montlkn/Jink_V1/README.md

 * Historical and stylistic metadata returned instantly
 * User contributions enhance community database
 * Offline caching of common landmarks for low-data scenarios
+* Filters personalised information for you based on the building and your profile (exa.ai integration)

 ### 🌈 **Aura Profile (New)**